ryantd42/NY-Legislative-Git/2023/A4045A-2023/bill.md

   ___________

- Introduced  by  M.  of A. GUNTHER, COOK -- read once and referred to the Committee on Real Property Taxation
+ Introduced  by  M.  of A. GUNTHER, COOK -- read once and referred to the Committee on Real Property  Taxation  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the real property tax law, in relation to  the  duration of  the  exemption for property of mandatory class nonprofit organiza-